mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 # Frequently Asked Questions

 <p class="description">Stuck on a particular problem?
-Check some of these common gotchas first in our FAQ.</p>
+Check some of these common gotchas first in the FAQ.</p>

 If you still can't find what you're looking for, you can ask the community in [Spectrum](https://spectrum.chat/material-ui).
 For how-to questions and other non-issues, please use [StackOverflow](https://stackoverflow.com/questions/tagged/material-ui) instead of Github issues.
 There is a StackOverflow tag called `material-ui` that you can use to tag your questions.